 Naomi Safran-Hon

-Born in Oxford, England, Safran-Hon grew up in Haifa, Israel.
+Born in Oxford, England in 1984, Naomi Safran-Hon grew up in Haifa, Israel.
 She received her BA Summa Cum Laude from Brandeis University, 2008, in Studio Art and Art History and an MFA from Yale University School of Art in 2010.
 Safran-Hon attended Skowhegan in 2012 and Art Omi in 2016.
-She was a 2019-2020 Workspace Resident at Lower Manhattan Cultural Council.
-Safran-Hon had solo exhibitions at Slag Gallery, NYC, Brandt Gallery, Amsterdam, RX Gallery, Paris and Marfa Contemporary, Marfa, TX, and group shows at the Haifa Museum of Art, the Brooklyn Museum, Marianne Boesky Gallery, and P.P.O.W Gallery.
+She is a 2023 Joan Mitchell Fellow and was a 2019-2020 Workspace Resident at Lower Manhattan Cultural Council.
+Safran-Hon had solo exhibitions at Slag Gallery, New York; Brandt Gallery, Amsterdam; RX Gallery, Paris; and Marfa Contemporary, Marfa, Texas, and group shows at the Haifa Museum of Art, the Brooklyn Museum, Marianne Boesky Gallery, and P.P.O.W Gallery.
 Her spring 2020 solo show All My Lovers at Slag Gallery garnered a profile in The New York Times.
 Safran-Hon was a recipient of the BRIC Colene Brown Art Prize in 2020.
-In addition, she was a visiting artist at Haverford College, Montclair State University, Towson University, Swarthmore College, Yale University, and Vassar College.
-Safran-Hon's visual work reflects on the way in which political reality affects our home and everyday life.
+In addition, she was a visiting artist at Haverford College, Montclair State University, Towson University, Swarthmore College, and Sarah Lawrence College.
+She lives and works in Brooklyn.

 Artwork by Naomi Safran-Hon